-The National Foster Care Prayer Vigil is a call to believers to join with others to go before God and pray for the more than 400,000 children in our nation’s foster care system, as well as their families, their workers, and the Church’s response to the foster care crisis, during one week in May, which is National Foster Care Month.
+The National Foster Care Prayer Vigil is a call to believers to join with others to go before God and pray for the more than 400,000 children in our nation’s foster care system, as well as their families, their workers, and the Church’s response to the foster care crisis during the month of May, which is National Foster Care Month.

-Last year, nearly 350 vigils were registered in almost every state and in 11 foreign nations.
-Altogether, nearly 1,000 vigils have been held in the five short years since this now-global event was launched in May 2008.
+Altogether, more than 1,000 vigils have been held in the five short years since this now-global event was launched in May 2008.
 Join with others around the country in praying for our nation's foster care system.

 Would you be willing to give some of your time to join with others to pray for our foster care system?
 Join us by praying with:

 • Your family

 Once you have planned your event, you can register your prayer vigil here.

 See the map for a listing of vigils already planned.
 We've also created a downloadable prayer guide that can help you and others know how to pray.

 Do you have friends and family who would also be willing to pray for these children?
 Please pass along this web site and consider encouraging them to plan their own time of prayer.